Maine Paws for Veterans Leadership

 Besides skydiving, Robert's recreational interests include cooking, photography, playing the guitar and singing, motorcycle road racing, trout fishing, woodworking, and an occasional, lively political debate.

-Meghan Myers, Board Member
+Meghan Myers, Secretary

 Meghan is an attorney at Brann & Isaacson, which has offices in Lewiston and Portland.
 Her practice focuses on trusts and estates, and she enjoys helping clients plan for both their human and their animal family members.
 Meghan received her undergraduate degree in marketing from Penn State and her JD from the University of Maine School of Law.
 Prior to law school, she was a sales assistant at WGME CBS 13 in Portland.